matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Turn left on the sidewalk and walk one block to Portola/Twin Peaks Blvd. intersection.
 * Cross Twin Peaks Boulevard and turn right on sidewalk.
 Walk up Twin Peaks Boulevard one block to Panorama Drive and turn left on sidewalk.
 * Just past end of sidewalk, bear left on dirt trail to enter the Laguna Honda Community Trail System.
-* Follow dirt path to the right of the two water tanks, then follow signs for “Troop 88 Trail” to parking lot.
+* Follow dirt path to the right of the two water tanks, then follow signs for Troop 88 Trail” to parking lot.
 * Follow the curb on north end of parking lot (side closest to Sutro Tower).
-Pass a stop sign and then turn right at the “Steep Ravine Trail” sign.
+Pass a stop sign and then turn right at the Steep Ravine Trail sign.
 * Follow a number of switchbacks downhill and stay on dirt trail into wooded area.
+* At the next junction (near the edge of the parking lot), turn left to follow Sherwood Road Trail
 * Continue down the dirt trail approximately 1/3 mile to a junction.
-Bear left onto “Clarendon Knob Trail” and go up hill.
+Bear left onto Clarendon Knob Trail and go up hill.
-* At the next junction (near the edge of the parking lot), turn left to follow “Sherwood Road Trail”
 * Continue about 1/3 mile to a trail kiosk.
 Turn left “to Forest Hill Muni”, then immediately right down a semi-paved path and stairway.
 * Cross Laguna Honda Boulevard at crosswalk.
 * Section ends at Forest Hill MUNI Station.